Sherman Kent: Death and legacy

 Sherman Kent retired from the CIA in 1967 and died in 1986.

 In 2000, the CIA established a school in Kent's name dedicated to the pursuit of professionalism in the art and science of intelligence analysis.

+In 2025, the Sherman Kent Foundation was created, dedicated to the development of open intelligence and the development of analysts in Latin America.